WorldFishCenter/rappseq/site/content/disease-management.md

 Molecular serotyping/biotyping information is used to categorize pathogenic members from different bacterial groups.
 Such information is used to produce/re-formulate autogenous vaccines and is of primary importance to ensure that vaccines cover outbreak isolates in a particular region.

-- Our Lab in a Backpack reference database and in-built classifiers can now accurately identify multiple serotypes of two major fish pathogens (S. agalactiae and Y. ruckeri).
+- Our Lab in a Backpack reference database and in-built classifiers can now accurately identify multiple serotypes and biotypes of two major fish pathogens (*S. agalactiae* and *Yersinia ruckeri*).

 ## Are my aquatic animals safe for human consumption? {#human-safety}

 Transmission of zoonotic and foodborne diseases between animals and humans through consumption or during handling and preparation of infected aquatic animals pose serious concerns for public health and food safety.
-In 2015, Streptococcus agalactiae ST-283 caused a foodborne disease outbreak involving over 100 people in Singapore (Rajendram et al., 2016).
+In 2015, *S. agalactiae* ST-283 caused a foodborne disease outbreak involving over 100 people in Singapore (Rajendram et al., 2016).
 In xxxx, S. iniae infections were reported in humans after handling or consuming infected fish (Hansen et al., 2013).
-For example, the non-cholera vibrio: Vibrio parahaemolyticus is a frequent cause of food poisoning and septicaemia in humans (Baker-Austin et al., 2017), although mostly via marine and brackish water shellfish.
+For example, the non-cholera vibrio: *Vibrio parahaemolyticus* is a frequent cause of food poisoning and septicaemia in humans (Baker-Austin et al., 2017), although mostly via marine and brackish water shellfish.
 Our Lab in a Backpack's reference database includes all the major known GBS sequence types with our classifiers trained to detect them including ST-283, allowing for early detection of those zoonose risks in aquatic food products before reaching consumers.